 • Routines and rules.

-• Being left along when you actually do need help.
+• Being left alone when you actually do need help.

-• Living in a society that basically discriminates everyone who is not an early bird.
+• Living in a society that basically discriminates against everyone who is not an early bird.

 • Being a part of a very inclusive society, without even trying.